The Anatomy of Tone Deaf Leadership

 What Is Tone Deaf Leadership?

 Basically, tone-deaf leadership occurs when the leader ignores what is going on around them to the detriment of their team.
-These tone-deaf leaders aren’t tuned into their surroundings and the upshot is they are not great business leaders.
+These tone-deaf leaders aren’t tuned into their surroundings, and the upshot is that they are not great business leaders.
 They are wrapped up in their own narrative and process and so fail to recognise that they need to consider how others are experiencing a given situation or circumstance.

 One Of The Most Prevalent Tone-Deaf Discussions In The Past Few Years